Project-MONAI/MONAI/research/radiogenomic-gan-nodule-synthesis/README.md

 Ziyue Xu, X. Wang, H. Shin, D. Yang, H. Roth, F. Milletari, L. Zhang, D. Xu (2019) "Correlation via synthesis: end-to-end nodule image generation and radiogenomic map learning based on generative adversarial network.
 2020.
 DOI: [1907.03728](https://arxiv.org/pdf/1907.03728.pdf)

-This research prototype neural network is adapted from:
+This research prototype network is adapted from:

 - [MC-GAN Code Repository](https://github.com/HYOJINPARK/MC_GAN)

 ## Running the demo:

-### Download the data
+### NSCLC Radiogenomics dataset

 The original research uses the [NSCLC-Radiogenomics dataset](https://wiki.cancerimagingarchive.net/display/Public/NSCLC+Radiogenomics), which contains PET/CT scans, semantic tumor annotations, RNA sequences from surgically excised tissue, and survival outcomes from 211 patients with Non-Small Cell Lung Cancer.
 From the dataset authors:

->  This dataset was created to facilitate the discovery of the underlying relationship between genomic and medical image features, as well as the development and evaluation of prognostic medical image biomarkers.
+>  This dataset was created to facilitate the discovery of the underlying relationship between genomic and medical image features, as well as the development and evaluation of prognostic medical image biomarkers. from

+### Preparing the data

+1. Create an input folder called `data` in this research directory.
+(You can use an alternate location and specify it later.)
-To train RGGAN, visit the dataset link above and download these files:
+2. Visit the dataset link above and download these files:
   - Images and Segmentations (DICOM, 97.6 GB)
-- RNA sequence data (txt)

-### Preparing the data

-- Create an input data folder called `data` in this research directory and copy in the downloaded files.
-(You can specify an alternate location later.)
-- Use the [NBIA Data Retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images) to parse the `.tcia` file and download the images into a `NSCLC Radiogenomic` folder.
+     - Use the [NBIA Data Retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images) to parse the `.tcia` file and download the patient data into a `NSCLC Radiogenomic` folder.
 This will take some time.
 After the download completes, place the `NSCLC Radiogenomic` folder into your input data folder.
-- TODO: Describe dicom conversion details, 3D to 2D, and bg img creation.
+We will only need the `R01` patients.
-- TODO: Describe RNA prep
+  - RNA sequence data (`GSE103584_R01_NSCLC_RNAseq.txt.gz`)
+     - Copy the gz file into the input data directory.

 ### Train the Model